 - Section playoff winners and Club Champions

 - Section playoffs consist of the last round of play.
 The team with the best win/loss record within each division will be declared section winners.
 For example, the team finishing b-1 (most points in B) may not necessarily be the section winner if they do not have the best win/loss record in B for that last round.
 Tie-Breaking rules will apply.

-- The Club Champion trophy is awarded to the rink having accumulated the greatest number of points after the end of the last round.
+- Amongst teams that started the last round of play in the A section, the Club Champion trophy is awarded to the rink having accumulated the greatest number of points after the end of the last round.
 In the case of a tie, an extra game will be held to determine the Club Champion.

 - Postponing Games

 - All teams should try their best to play each game as scheduled as there is limited free ice in which to play make up games.
 It goes without saying that a team requiring only one spare should not postpone a game.

 - Any rink desiring a postponement is responsible to contact the opposing rink and advise them of such before the game is scheduled to be played.
 In such a circumstance, the team postponing the game is responsible for rescheduling the game at a time acceptable to the opposing rink.
 Where postponed games have not been played by the end of the regular draw, the rink requesting the postponement will be charged with a loss (and not a default).

 - It is the responsibility of the rink postponing the game to also advise the Club manager and webmaster of such a postponement.
 By doing so, that sheet will be made available to teams wishing to make up a game.
 In the event that three or more members of a team represent the club in a branch or provincial competition, the skip may request the match committee to reschedule their game if an acceptable time cannot be agreed upon by the two teams or there is no ice availability.